-How encryption devices work
+How Encryption Devices work

-For a practical example of how encryption devices can protect data, lets look at a specific product the DatAshur Encrypted Flash USB Stick.
-This is a storage device which automatically encrypts data as soon as it is transferred to the device, using a hardware encryption engine built into the device.
+For a practical example of how encryption devices can protect data, lets look at a specific product, the DatAshur Encrypted Flash USB Stick.
+This storage device automatically encrypts data as soon as it is transferred to the device, using a hardware encryption engine built into the device.
 It requires a PIN in order to unlock the documents and files stored on it, but unlike ordinary PIN-accessible systems, this device will automatically delete the encryption key if someone enters the wrong PIN 10 times in a row.
 Again, just like a spy story, this is essentially an auto-destruct feature in order to preserve the security of the USBs contents.

-3 situations when encryption devices are essential
+3 situations when an Encrypted Device is essential

-If you think youre being spied on
+If you think you're being spied on

 If you think someone may be listening to your calls or trying to look at private emails and data, you may not necessarily be being paranoid.
-Many people report being spied on by their exes, particularly when going through messy divorce proceedings, while many others are uncomfortable with the idea of authorities and security services monitoring the communications of ordinary citizens.
-Using encryption devices may do nothing but give you peace of mind that youve put up one more wall to prevent this from happening.
+Many people report being spied on by their exes, particularly during messy divorce proceedings.
+In contrast, many others are uncomfortable with the idea of authorities and security services monitoring ordinary citizens' communications.
+Using encryption devices may do nothing but give you peace of mind that you've put up one more wall to prevent this from happening.

 Transporting sensitive business information

-If you need to travel to a business meeting and you need to take the data with you, you simply cant risk it being lost or falling into the wrong hands during the journey.
+If you need to travel to a business meeting and take the data with you, you cant risk it being lost or falling into the wrong hands during the journey.
 An encryption device is like a portable, secure safe for your data, allowing you to either deliver it personally or even send it to another country through another means.
-You can also use encryption devices to pass data to your colleagues and business associates, and use it as part of everyday security for sensitive or private data within your business.
+You can also use encryption devices to pass data to your colleagues and business associates and use it as part of everyday security for sensitive or private data within your business.

 Now that nearly everyone on the planet or at least the Western world - has a mobile phone, smartphone or tablet, we have all become far more vulnerable to malicious attacks on our personal data.
-We use our smartphones for absolutely everything in everyday life, including sharing personal details on social media, accessing work emails during our commutes and even doing our banking via supposedly secure apps.
+We use our smartphones for everything in everyday life, including sharing personal details on social media, accessing work emails during our commutes and even doing our banking via supposedly secure apps.
 We also make private and work-related calls and texts on our phones.